orionrobots/robot_arm/readme.md

 Python Code to drive the Maplin/OWI USB Robot arm

   Tested on:
+  * Raspbian
   * Linux
   * OSX (Lion, Mountain Lion)
-  May work on Windows,.
+  May work on Windows.

 Requirements
 ============
-* Python 2.7 or 3.0
+* Python 2.7 or 3
 * Libusb
 * pyusb